innovativeenterprises/innovative-enterprises/src/docs/INNOVATIVE_ENTERPRISES_Ecosystem.md

     3. To create a marketing description, the user can click a "Generate with AI" button.
 This triggers the `generateListingDescription` flow.
     4. The AI agent takes the title, location, and tags as input and generates a professional, appealing 2-3 sentence description that highlights the space's benefits (e.g., "Unlock a prime retail opportunity in the heart of Avenues Mall...").
     5. The owner reviews the AI-generated text, makes any edits, and submits the listing to the marketplace.

+#### Facebook Cover Generator
+-   **Executive Summary:** A creative AI tool that automatically generates a professional Facebook cover photo for a business, complete with branding and relevant imagery.
+-   **Concept:** A user provides basic information about their business, including its name, tagline, a brief description, and a desired visual style.
+The AI then orchestrates a two-step process to create a perfectly sized (851x315 pixels) and professionally designed cover photo.
+-   **Objective:** To provide small businesses and marketers with a quick, easy, and free tool to create high-quality social media assets, removing the need for graphic design skills or software.
+-   **Methodology:**
+    1. A user fills out a form on the `/facebook-cover-generator` page with their business name, tagline, description, and style preferences (e.g., "modern and clean," "rustic and natural").
+    2. This submission triggers the `generateFacebookCover` flow.
+    3.  **Step 1 (Background Generation):** The flow first calls the `generateImage` flow.
+It constructs a detailed prompt for a high-quality background image based on the business description and style, instructing the text-to-image model to leave clean space for text.
+    4.  **Step 2 (Text Overlay):** The `generateFacebookCover` flow then takes the data URI of the newly generated background image and calls the `transformImage` flow.
+It passes the base image along with a new prompt instructing the image-to-image model to professionally overlay the business name and tagline onto the image, ensuring readability and aesthetic placement.
+    5. The final, combined image is returned to the user for download.

 ---
 *This document will continue to be updated as the INNOVATIVE ENTERPRISES ecosystem evolves.
 It stands as a testament to our commitment to structured, AI-driven innovation.*